 Orange Co DA David Hoovler outlines charges in drug bust.
 One ring allegedly led by Middletown Fire Lt Paul Smith.
 29 people facing charges. pic.twitter.com/IznzfWPp0R

 — Tony Aiello (@AielloTV) February 5, 2019

 Looking for a quality used fire truck?
 Selling one?
 Visit our sponsor Command Fire Apparatus

 So far, 29 people have been charged in today’s drug raids in Orange, Rockland and Westchester counties in New York.
 One part of the ring centers on a fire lieutenant out of the central firehouse in Middletown, New York.
 Paul G. Smith has been employed by the Middletown Fire Department since 2002, where in 2017 he was paid more than $103,000.

 Law enforcement sources confirmed that Lt.
 Paul G. Smith, a career firefighter, was the leader of the drug ring.
 Smith and two other men, Garey Michel and Marquis Gamble, have been charged with operating as a major trafficker.
 They and the other defendants have been charged with second-degree conspiracy.

 One of the men arraigned at midday was Dominick Guardino, chief of the Mechanicstown Fire Department.
 Eriksen told the judge that Guardino obtained pills on occasion while in his department-issued vehicle.
 Guardino faces one count of conspiracy.

-Officials say 20 people were arrested in a drug ring in the Middletown New York based in the city's Central Firehouse
+POLICE PRESS CONFERENCE: Officials say 29 people were charged in a drug ring in the Middletown New York based in the city's Central Firehouse